 MAP Paid Credit Hours Adjustments Due to COVID-19

-In order to provide relief for students who were impacted by COVID-19 during the Spring 2020 term, colleges are allowed to make adjustments to a student's enrollment hours so that they will not be charged with using MAP Paid Credit Hours (MPCHs) for courses they may have withdrawn from, but for which they had incurred charges and received a MAP award.
+In order to provide relief for students who were impacted by COVID-19 during the Spring 2020 term, colleges were allowed to make adjustments to a student's enrollment hours so that they were not charged with using MAP Paid Credit Hours (MPCHs) for courses from which they withdrew, but for which they had incurred charges and received a MAP award.
+The information on this page provided colleges with operational guidance regarding such adjustments for the Spring 2020 term.

 A payment request type of “COVID-19” in the MAP system in GAP Access, when selected, allows colleges to change the enrollment hours for impacted students who may have dropped classes or completely withdrew, but not impact the award amount.

-To provide colleges with a consistent approach for identifying students who are eligible for an adjustment to their MPCHs, ISAC guidance is similar to the U.S. Department of Education’s (ED) May 15, 2020 guidance in regard to who qualifies for an R2T4 waiver, but it does include some important differences.
+To provide colleges with a consistent approach for identifying students who are eligible for an adjustment to their MPCHs, ISAC guidance is similar to the U.S. Department of Education’s (ED) May 15, 2020 guidance – which was updated on June 16, 2020 – in regard to who qualifies for an R2T4 waiver, but it does include some important differences.

 Guidance in regard to who may qualify for an adjustment to MPCHs due to COVID-19 and when documentation from the student would be required is as follows: